-The properties P15,P33,P16 describe plans, prototypes and physical tools (moulds, hammers etc.) that assisted in or influenced an activity, and preexisted.
+The properties P15,P33,P16 describe plans, prototypes and physical tools (moulds, hammers etc.) that assisted in or influenced an activity and have preexisted.
 These properties are used in particular in connection with Modification, Production and Conceptual Creation to model not only the influence on the process but also on the product, as with copies, prints etc.

 The properties P62,P63,P65,P67,P70 describe an influence which can be manifested in the product without knowledge of the process.
 They can be seen as short cuts of the respective activities.
 Intended depictions and documentation of identifiable persons, objects, events, periods, ideas etc. play an extraordinary role in historical studies.
-All range values of these properties must have existed before the respective process which manifested them in the product.
+All range values of these properties must had existed before the respective process which manifested them in the product.

-The properties P17,P18,P20 describe an influence that originates in the activity itself, like orders, impressions, or emotions.
+The properties P17,P18,P20 describe an influence that originates in the activity itself, like orders, impressions, emotions.
 P20 in particular captures sequences of planned activities.
-E.g. in the sentence, "George of Kyriaze orders a commemoration cross for donation to the Metropolitan Church of Ankara" [47], there is a had specific purpose relation between the order and the donation.
+E.g. in the story " George of Kyriaze orders a commemoration cross for donation to the Metropolitan Church of Ankara " [47], the order had specific purpose the donation.
 All these notions deserve deeper analysis.
-Only for P15-P33 and P67-P70 could we establish subproperty hierarchies, an indication that the matter is relatively unexplored.
-Nevertheless they can normally be objectified and play a basic role in historical (as well as jurisdictional) reasoning. (at the time of publication of this paper, the properties of influence have been revised and a final form was decided, see [50] and respective minutes of the Working Group on the CIDOC CRM home page).
+Only for P15-P33 and P67-P70 we could establish so far subproperty hierarchies, an indication that the matter is relatively unexplored.
+It leaves to a certain degree the physical world, which is better explored by logics.
+Nevertheless they can normally be objectified and play a basic role in historical (as well as jurisdictional) reasoning.